rickosborne/cascades/md/32-5-6-miami-center.md

 "We're in the middle of a James Bond movie."

 Simon, as usual, did not like what I had to say.
-"Some Bond girl you are."
+"Some Bond girl, I am."

 Not rising to his challenge, I ignored him.

 "Irene Peters, the bomber, is attempting to—"

 "Wait," waved Lawrence.
-He leaned over and flicked a switch marked SPKR on the RADIO panel, then turned in his seat to face us.
+He leaned over and flicked a switch marked `SPKR` on the `RADIO` panel, then turned in his seat to face us.
 "Pick up that mic," he said, pointing to one attached to the empty second officer's console.

 I did so and handed it to him.